Linuxfabrik/monitoring-plugins/check-plugins/scanrootkit/README.md

 * Symbiote userland Linux rootkit (2022): /usr/include/certbot.h (File)
 ```

 Each finding lists the rootkit name followed by the year it was first publicly disclosed in parentheses (when known), the matched indicator, and the indicator type (`File`, `Dir`, or `Kernel Symbol`).
+The summary line counts distinct rootkits, so two indicator hits for the same rootkit count once.
 Possible findings (signatures with `cl < 100`, e.g. broad component groups or modern rootkits whose paths could collide with legitimate software) are listed in a separate section and produce a WARN state instead of CRIT, regardless of `--severity`.

 ## States